Who is the Family Advocate?

 How much does the Family Advocate charge to endorse the parenting plan or to assist during disputes?

 Family Advocates are legal officers employed by the Department of Justice and Constitutional Development of South Africa.
 Their services are free of charge to the public.
+However, your attorney’s attendances and communications with the Family Advocate on your behalf is not free.

 - In complex and/or high conflict cases, the Family Advocate may require further expert reports from (for example) forensic specialists or clinical psychologists.
 The parties (parents) are responsible for these costs.